International Zoo Yearbook

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 Following acceptance of a manuscript, authors will be asked to send their final version as a Word file.
 Figures should be saved in an EPS format and photographs saved as TIFF files.
-Articles accepted for publication become the property of The Zoological Society of London, including copyright of the text and all illustrations, except photographs.
-Authors will be asked to complete an Exclusive Licence Form.
-Permission to publish elsewhere must be obtained from The Zoological Society of London.
+Authors will be asked to register with Author Services and sign a Copyright Transfer Agreement before manuscripts can be processed.

 International Zoo Yearbook is covered by Wiley Blackwell's EarlyView service.
 EarlyView articles are complete full-text papers published online in advance of the print issue.
 Articles published online are complete and in their final form: the author’s final corrections have been incorporated and changes cannot be made after online publication.
 EarlyView articles do not have volume, issue or page numbers, and therefore cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is assigned to an issue.
 After print publication the DOI remains valid and can continue to be used to cite and access the article.